September 23, 2022

 On the way back down, I passed several black and gray dappled horses all grazing in a row.

-And then wandered past a large group of people who seemed to be doing some sort of photo shoot.
-I’m not sure what they were advertising exactly, only that the male and female models were ridiculously attractive people, and surf boards and wet suits were featured prominently in the foreground.
+And then I wandered past a large group of people who seemed to be participating in a professional photo shoot.
+I’m not sure what they were advertising exactly, only that the male and female models were ridiculously attractive, and surfboards and wetsuits were featured prominently in the foreground.

-Then I could see the town of Liendo down below me in a picturesque valley that looked as it if could just as easily be in Germany or France as in Spain.
-White plaster homes with red tiles roofs dotted the landscape, with light brown cows grazing in the green fields
+When I saw the town of Liendo below me in a picturesque valley, the scene looked as if it could just as easily be in Germany or France as in Spain.
+White plaster homes with red tile roofs dotted the landscape, with light brown cows grazing in the green fields

-I was able to snag some ripe figs randomly growing along the highway.
-These were the sweetest tasting figs ever, and I knew I needed to stop to deal soon with the growing hunger in my belly.
+I was able to pick some ripe figs that were randomly growing along the highway.
+These roadside figs tasted like the best fruit ever grown, which meant I needed to stop soon to deal with the growing hunger in my belly.

-Luckily, I spotted in a park down in the valley with some benches where I could to eat the food I’d packed out from Castro Urdiales.
+Luckily, I spotted a park down in the valley with some benches where I could have a picnic of the food I’d packed out from Castro Urdiales.
 I sat there scarfing down some bread, cheese, and fruit under the gray clouds.
 And that’s when the rain started falling.
 It was just a quick storm, and I didn’t get too terribly wet, but it definitely felt like foreshadowing for the days to come.

 I only had 10 more kilometers to get to Laredo after this late lunch break, and I had one more big pass to go over before I’d be able to see the ocean again.

-As I followed the trail up toward a craggy rock outcropping, I spotted some black goats grazing next to the trail.
-Their presence and the initial trail conditions led me to assume the the climb would much harder than it actually turned out to be.
+I followed the trail up toward a craggy rock outcropping and spotted some black goats grazing next to the trail.
+Their presence and the initial trail conditions led me to assume the climb would be much harder than it actually turned out to be.

-I was tricked by several false summits on the way up to the highest point of the afternoon.
-But, I kept chugging along at a steady pace until I caught fleeting views of Laredo up ahead.
-Then I was completely subsumed by six-foot high foliage that completely blocked my views as a narrow path continued forward.
+I was deceived by several false summits on the way up to the trail’s high point this afternoon.
+But I kept chugging along at a steady pace until I caught fleeting views of Laredo up ahead, only to be subsumed by six-foot-high foliage that completely blocked my view as a narrow path continued forward.

 Carlos V

-Blisters on the bottom of my feet are the worst ones in my opinion.
+Blisters on the bottom of my feet are the worst ones (in my opinion).
 There’s no real way to avoid putting the full weight of your body directly on them.
-Moreover, all the fluids in your body seemed to drain downward with gravity, so it was never really possible to dry out.
-They always just refilled.
+Plus, all the fluids in your body tend to drain downward with gravity, so it’s never really possible for a popped blister to dry out.

-As I go closer to the town though, I was distracted from my nagging blister pain.
-I could hear some drumming.
+As I got closer to the town, though, I was distracted from my nagging blister pain.
+I could hear some drumming up ahead.
 It was as if someone was hitting a bass drum over and over again to keep people in step.
 I had no clue what it could be, but it continued to get louder and louder as I walked down the sloped cobblestone streets into the old city.

-When I got to the main church, the iron fences around it were closed.
+When I arrived at the main church, the iron fences surrounding it were closed.
 That was odd.
 Churches are usually open on Fridays.
 At least that was my experience in the past.
-And my experience earlier when I was visiting the Iglesia San Vicente.
+And it was my experience earlier today when I visited the Iglesia San Vicente.
 Why was this church all locked up?
 And where were all the people this afternoon?

 I continued further down into the old city, following the sounds of the bass drum.
-My feet felt compelled to start marching in time to the beat out of sheer habit, and then I peeked over a rampart-style wall to reveal what appeared to be a giant festival down below.
+My feet felt compelled to start marching in time to the beat of the drum out of sheer habit.
+And then I peeked over a rampart-style wall to reveal what appeared to be a giant festival down below me.

-A parade was taking place on the main road that I needed to cross, which meant I had no other choice than to walk down toward it.
-But as I was making my way there, three men dressed in some sort of bizarre renaissance attire walked out of a bar right in front of me.
+A parade was taking place on the main road that I needed to cross, which meant I had no choice but to walk down toward it.
+And as I was making my way there, three men dressed in some bizarre Renaissance attire walked out of a bar right in front of me.

 Then I stumbled on a family putting on their own elaborate costumes and fastening their embellished escoffions to their heads.